 2.3.
 Integrating other Nagios-compatible plug-ins

 Not only the active checks which you can find as rule sets in the web interface are available to you in Checkmk of course.
-In addition to these check plug-ins, you will find many more in your instance.
-To simplify the example overview here, only selected relevant lines are displayed in the following sample output:
+In addition to these check plug-ins, you will find many more in your site.
+To simplify the example of an overview shown here, only selected relevant lines are displayed in the following sample output:

 OMD[mysite]:~$ ll ~/lib/nagios/plugins/ total 2466 -rwxr-xr-x 1 root root 56856 Feb 3 00:45 check_dig -rwxr-xr-x 1 root root 6396 Feb 3 00:45 check_flexlm -rwxr-xr-x 1 root root 6922 Feb 3 00:45 check_ircd -rwxr-xr-x 1 root root 60984 Feb 3 00:45 check_ntp_peer -rwxr-xr-x 1 root root 78136 Feb 3 00:45 check_snmp